Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

 \subsection{Simulations of Transport Equations}

 In this subsection, we apply SA-NODEs to simulate the solutions of transport equations, thereby demonstrating their approximation performance as investigated in Theorem \ref{th:Trans}.
 We begin with a toy example of a non-autonomous transport equation to illustrate the training strategy mentioned in Remark \ref{remark:trans}.
 Using the same method, we then examine the approximation performance on an example of Doswell frontogenesis \cite{doswell1984kinematic}.
+The training approach relies on reformulating the transport equation as its corresponding characteristic ODE system (see Remark~\ref{remark:trans}), which requires computing derivatives of the activation function.
+In this context, we use the Sigmoid activation function instead of ReLU to ensure differentiability.
+Thanks to Remark~\ref{rem:sigma}, the Sigmoid-based SA-NODE achieves universal approximation performance comparable to that of the ReLU-based version in the aggregate sense.
+In the following experiments, we set the number of neurons in each layer to $P=200$.
+The learning rate is initialized at $10^{-3}$ and adjusted by a scheduler, reducing it by a factor of 0.8 every $10000$ epochs, for a total of $50000$ training epochs.

-\textbf{Example 5: Non-Autonomous Transport Equation}
+\textbf{Example 3: Non-Autonomous Transport Equation}

 We focus on the following two-dimensional non-autonomous transport equation:

 Thanks to Remark \ref{remark:trans}, it is sufficient to approximate the following characteristic system of \eqref{eq:trans_exam}: